 The Nationals got their start north of the border, joining the National League as the Montreal Expos in 1969.
 The Expos’ first season was especially trying for the young organization, as the team won just 52 games compared to 110 losses.
 It was a full decade before Montreal posted their first winning season in 1979.
 In 1981 the Expos go their first taste of postseason baseball after winning 60 games in a strike-shortened season.
 Led by Andre Dawson and a young Tim Raines, the Expos knocked off the Philadelphia Phillies in the National League Division Series before falling to the Los Angeles Dodgers before reaching the World Series.
 Despite an abundance of talent coming through Montreal in the forms of Moises Alou, Pedro Martinez and Vladimir Guerrero, the Expos never did return to the postseason.
 In 2005 the franchise relocated to the United States, setting up shop in Washington, D.C. as the Nationals.
 The relocation did nothing to jump start the franchise however.
 After an 81-81 record in 2005, Washington won no more than 73 games in any of the next five seasons.
 In 2012 the Nationals finally returned to the postseason, winning the NL East behind outfield phenom Bryce Harper and a strong pitching staff, but fell to the St. Louis Cardinals in the NLDS.
+The Nats added another NL East title in 2014, winning 96 games and posting one of the most exciting teams in MLB.
 The Nationals have retired the numbers of four players in the franchise’s history.
 Score with TicketCity - the place to go for Washington Nationals baseball tickets.

 2016 Nationals Season Preview